 In order to get the most out of your chemical inventory software, you'll need to look for a system powered by a quality chemical database.
 In this article, we’ll share some important features of a good chemical database you can be on the lookout for as you try to determine if a chemical inventory system is the right fit for you.

-To understand why a chemical database is so important, let's back up a moment: Imagine your organization is undergoing some renovations.
-You need to calculate the total amounts of chemicals in a particular control area or zone by
+To understand why a chemical database is so important, let's back up a moment: Imagine your organization is undergoing some renovations, or you have a regulator coming for a visit and you need to calculate the total amounts of chemicals in a particular control area or zone.

 Without a chemical database, this would be an extremely labor-intensive task.
 You’d need to: